shannonlee0/2D-Virtual-Wind-Instruments/README.md

-# Aerophones: A 2D Virtual Wind Instrument Simulator
+# 2D Virtual Wind Instrument Simulator

 Simulating acoustic wave propagation can aid in the exploration of novel musical instrument designs.
 This project is a 2D wave simulator that, given user-drawn instrument geometry and dynamic source models, visualizes pressure over time and generates realistic audio.